Malaysian Army: Combat elements

 The Rejimen Renjer Diraja ('Royal Ranger Regiment') is a multi-racial unit organised along similar lines to the Rejimen Askar Melayu Diraja.
 There are currently 11 battalions within this regiment.
 The Regiment traces its roots to the Sarawak Rangers and the Sarawak Constabulary, famed jungle trackers who had a deadly reputation during the Malayan Emergency and during the Communist Party of Malaya’s insurgency in Malaysia.
-The 8th Bn Royal Ranger Regiment (8 Renjer) was the first infantry battalion in the Malaysian Army to undergo conversion into an airborne battalion.
+The 8th Bn Royal Ranger Regiment (8 Ranger) was the first infantry battalion in the Malaysian Army to undergo conversion into an airborne battalion.
 The unit is currently assigned to the elite 10th Parachute Brigade.
 The Malaysian Army's most decorated soldier, WOI (Rtd) Kanang anak Langkau was a Regimental Sergeant Major of 8 Ranger.